eugenius1/eugenius1.github.io/pages/drafts/ccd.md

 {:.text-center}

 First obvious thing is that palladium has vastly outperformed the other assets including stocks and particularly since 2017.
-[Palladium](https://en.wikipedia.org/wiki/Palladium) is mostly used in [catalytic converters](https://en.wikipedia.org/wiki/Catalytic_converter) which convert toxic pollutants in exhaust gases from internal combustion engines into less toxic pollutants.
+[Palladium](https://en.wikipedia.org/wiki/Palladium) is mostly used in [catalytic converters](https://en.wikipedia.org/wiki/Catalytic_converter) which convert toxic pollutants in exhaust gases from internal combustion engines (e.g. in automobiles) into less toxic pollutants.
 From what I've gathered, the price jump is due to [lacking supply](https://investingnews.com/daily/resource-investing/precious-metals-investing/palladium-investing/palladium-outlook/) and speculation.
 This brings us to a very common law in economics.